 Nicole currently is the currently the head coach at Kellam High School and Princess Anne Middle School.
 She coaches at Princess Anne High School and Lynnhaven Middle School from 2016 - 2018.
 She previously worked for 5 seasons at Virginia Wesleyan College where she was the programs tactical director and strength and conditioning coach.

-Nicole received her Level II Coaching Accreditation from USFHA in 2015.
-She is a head coach for the US Futures program in Region 8 and has selected to coach at the National Futures Championship and Junior Olympics.
+Nicole received her U.S. Field Hockey Association Level II Coaching Certification 2015.
+She is the RTC Site Director for the US Futures program in Region 8 and has selected to coach at the National Futures Championship and Junior Olympics multiple times.

 She is also the Program Director for Beyond the Net Training at Vault Athletics & Fitness.
 The program focuses on tactical skill development with the integration of injury prevention, speed training, strength and conditioning techniques.
 She also does private and semi-private lessons year round.